 Strawberry Mountain Wilderness – Camp at the campground located here and hike to Strawberry Lake, Strawberry Falls, and the summit of Strawberry Mountain too!
 Sadly, there are no strawberries here though.

 John Day Fossil Beds – This will be the most popular spot on the list.
 There are three units to explore in the John Day Fossil Beds—Clarno, Sheep Rock, and The Painted Hills.
-The latter being the most popular due to its insanely beautiful and weirdly painted layers!
+The latter is the most popular due to its insanely beautiful and weirdly painted layers!

 Pine Island, FL

-There’s a tiny tropical island off the coast of southwest Florida that’s as hidden a gem as you can find in the Sunshine State, and a must-visit from just about anywhere from Tampa to Marco Island.
-If you blink, you just might miss the small artsy town of Matlacha, Florida (mat-la-SHAY) on your way to Pine Island, since parking is limited and only a two-lane road runs through it.
+There’s a tiny tropical island off the coast of southwest Florida that’s as hidden a gem as you can find in the Sunshine State and a must-visit from just about anywhere from Tampa to Marco Island.

-You won’t find chain stores, restaurants, or parking garages here — just locally owned art galleries, salty bars, tackle shops, local restaurants and ice cream shops.
 The small island located not far from Ft.
-Myers is a magnet for anglers, paddlers, and water lovers, since it’s surrounded by saltwater and some of the best fishing, boating, and paddling in the state.
+Myers is a magnet for anglers, paddlers, and water lovers since it’s surrounded by saltwater and some of the best fishing, boating, and paddling in the state.

 It’s the colorful art galleries you’ll notice when you arrive.
 Stroll over the “Fishingest Bridge in the World” to and from galleries and shops filled with antique treasures, island clothing, and the signature funky artwork the town is known for.

 When you get hungry, the freshest seafood awaits you at local joints like The Blue Dog Cafe and Bert’s — famous for fresh red snapper sandwiches, Gulf Coast shrimp, and mouthwatering fish tacos.
-Getting here is easier by boat than car (exit I-75 at Punta Gorda or North Ft.
-Myers) which is one reason it feels so remote.
-But no matter how you get here, this undiscovered gem is so worth a visit!
-Colorful house in Pine Island, Florida Lori blogs at Travlinmad

 Ouray, CO